Everything You Need to Know about Absolute vs. Collateral Assignments

 A collateral assignment of life insurance gives lenders the right to collect the death benefit of your policy up to the amount of the outstanding loan balance.

-How is a collateral assignment used in a life insurance contract?
+How is a collateral assignment used?

 A typical scenario involves taking out a business loan.